 With any learning experience and learning content, we'd make sure the relevant subject matter experts (SMEs) and members of the learner audience are involved in the design.
 It’s important too to consult a range of people to ensure the content is relevant to a diverse audience.
 This is essential for inclusivity so that you don’t create content with just one audience in mind.

-There are many other important factors to consider when creating an inclusive learning program.
+There are many other important factors to consider when creating an inclusive learning programme.
 There will always be long-term and short-term goals, but it’s important to remember that every little step or action makes a big difference.

 If you'd like chat about how your L&D team can create more inclusive learning, get in touch with the team today.